-The separation itself is not a medical emergency, however, the impaired abdominal wall function & weakened deep core muscles can result in back pain, pelvic pain, constipation and in rare cases a hernia.
-In addition, this condition can be associated feelings of negative body image & reduced self-confidence
+The separation itself is not a medical emergency, however, the impaired abdominal wall function & weakened deep core muscles can result in back pain, pelvic pain, constipation, and in rare cases a hernia.
+In addition, this condition can be associated with feelings of negative body image & reduced self-confidence

 This separation generally resolves within 6-8 weeks post-partum.
 In some cases, this laxity remains and varying levels of separation can result.

 Those women that may be at greater risk of persistent post-natal separation:

 - Increase in weight or size of baby/babies

 - Previous pregnancies (>3 especially)

 - Pre-existing separation

 - Chronic straining (constipation, cough etc)

 Coming soon Part 2 How to check and manage a DRAM……

 If you suspect you have abdominal separation and need further advice or guidance contact us via email at email@example.com or make a booking HERE